teramako/AWX.psm/README.md

 | `Find-WorkflowJobNodeFor`              | Retrieve WorkflowJobNodes linked to the target WorkflowJobNode.
 | `Get-WorkflowJobTemplate`              | Retrieve a WorkflowJobTemplate.
 | `Find-WorkflowJobTemplate`             | Retrieve WorkflowJobTemplates.
-| `Get-WorkflowJobTemplateNode`          | Retrieve a WorkflowJobTemplate.
+| `Get-WorkflowJobTemplateNode`          | Retrieve a WorkflowJobTemplateNode.
-| `Find-WorkflowJobTemplateNode`         | Retrieve WorkflowJobTemplates.
+| `Find-WorkflowJobTemplateNode`         | Retrieve WorkflowJobTemplateNodes.
-| `Find-WorkflowJobTemplateNodeFor`      | Retrieve WorkflowJobTemplates.
+| `Find-WorkflowJobTemplateNodeFor`      | Retrieve WorkflowJobTemplateNodes linked to the target WorkflowJobTemplateNode.
 | `Invoke-WorkflowJobTemplate`           | Invoke (update) a WorkflowJobTemplate and wait until the job is finished.
 | `Start-WorkflowJobTemplate`            | Invoke (update) a WorkflowJobTemplate.
 | `Get-WorkflowApprovalRequest`          | Retrieve a request job for WorkflowApproval.